raosaqib/RestAssurred-TestNG-Allure/README.md

 - Naming Conventions:- Above mention API is implemented in a microservices way, so model name and other naming conventions has been donein the same way

 - clone the project and can be run from command line or editor- mvn clean test
-- #Note:A Folder has been created as src/test/java/resourcesc.Ideally it should be src/test/resources.
 #Technologies/Tools used in building the framework
 - Eclipse - IDE
 - Maven - Build automation tool